jjwithanr/obsidian_bible_study/docs/New Testament/Ephesians/Ephesians6.md

 >Serve wholeheartedly, as if you were serving the Lord, not men, <sup>8</sup>because you know what the Lord will reward everyone for whatever good he does, whether he is slave or free.

 #### v.9
->And masters, treat your slaves inthe same way.
+>And masters, treat your slaves in the same way.
 Do not threaten them, since you know that he who is both their Master and yours is in heaven, and there is no favoritism with him.

 See [[6Church#2022-08-16 22 33 Pages 1160-1200]] for other references to slavery in the Bible.